elisaado/somtoday-api-docs/README.md

 ### Grades: `GET /rest/v1/resultaten/huidigVoorLeerling/[id]`

 Fetches the grades of the student.
+Note that all average grades are also grade items returned by the API.
+There are the different types of columns: the `type` property in the json (e.g. 'Toetskolom', 'ToetssoortGemiddeldeKolom').

 #### Parameters